alexandru/alexn.org/_posts/2022-04-29-free-speech.md

 **In Western democracies, one of our shared values is *individualism*.** This means that the rights of the individual are placed over those of the community.
 If you don't protect the individual, you can't protect minorities, and your so-called democracy is just a tyranny of the majority.
 It is only the liberal values that keep our democracies from devolving into tyrannies.
 And free speech is usually baked in the country's constitution.
 Given that the modern state has a monopoly on violence, free speech is the right of the individual to speak his/her mind without fearing retaliation from the state.

-The most famous constitution protecting free speech is the US' First Amendment.
-Unfortunately, it hasn't crossed the minds of the "Founding Fathers" that the public square would move from multiple physical spaces to the Internet, to social media networks that would become an oligopoly, affecting freedom of speech.
-We should also take into account that back then, information moved slowly from town to town, giving people time to digest it.
+Compared to 20<sup>th</sup> century, nowadays, the public square moved from multiple physical locations to the Internet, to social media networks that would become an oligopoly, affecting freedom of speech.
+We should also take into account that back then, information moved more slowly and was more filtered by mass-media, giving people more time to digest it.
 So I won't deny that we are faced with unique challenges.

 **Nowadays, the Internet is changing everything.** Just like the invention of the printing press, the Internet may lead to more educated people, to more democratic societies, but in the meantime **we are looking at years of political unrest** unfolding before our eyes.
 Every major protest you've seen, from "Occupy Wall Street" from 2011, to "Black Lives Matter" from 2020, or the 2021 storming of the US Capitol, is a protest of the counterculture fighting the establishment, and these protests are happening due to people losing faith in institutions, in liberal values, in modernity.

 From the liberal point of view, it's not hard to see why faith in institutions is dropping ... for instance, in recent years **the governments of the world have adopted the tools of autocracy, of dictatorships**, for dealing with the crises that we are facing, and I can only point at how we've dealt with the pandemic — indefinite lockdowns, bad medical advice in the beginning (e.g. masks don't work, but force children to wear masks anyway), censorship of the lab-leak theory, loss of privacy, indirect discrimination against the poor, inflation due to relief funds (aka printing money), or weaponizing the financial system in order to squash dissent.
 I can also point to how we've dealt with global warming, which led to the closing of nuclear power plants, externalizing energy production to Russia and fueling the war machine of a 21<sup>st</sup> century dictator, which is now killing innocents, while energy prices have been soaring, leading to more inflation and a serious drop in well-being.
 It's no wonder that the far-right has been on the rise in the Western world, and it's only a matter of time before radicals such as Marine Le Pen are in charge.

 I'm a child of communism, I'm an Eastern European.
 And even after the Soviets invaded us, forcing us to be part of the Warsaw Pact, we've always looked towards the West, dreaming that one day we'll adopt the Western values.
 It pains me to see the most sacred of all Western values, freedom of speech, being sacrificed on the progressive altar in order to *"save democracy"*.
-When former US president, Barack Obama, asks social networks to apply censorship, what he fails to mention is that democracy is on a decline, not because of fake news, or of hate speech, but rather because state institutions have been completely incompetent in the last decade or so, driving people to seek an alternative authority.
-And now US progressives are making a plea to Big Tech for more censorship because the state is inconvenienced by that pesky First Amendment.
-As I write this, the US is even creating a *"Ministry of Truth"* for policing wrongthink on the Internet.
+When politicians ask social networks to apply censorship, what they fail to mention is that democracy is on a decline, not because of fake news, or of hate speech, but rather because state institutions have been completely incompetent in the last decade or so, driving people to seek an alternative authority.
+And now we have progressives making a plea to Big Tech for more censorship because the state is inconvenienced by that pesky law.

-Big Tech is US-based, plus whatever liberties the US nullifies, the rest of the Western world follows.
-And if people want to save democracy via censorship, I'm afraid we won't be left with a democracy that's worth saving.
+If people want to save democracy via censorship, I'm afraid we won't be left with a democracy that's worth saving.

-## What speech?
+## Unrestricted speech?

 *"Free speech"* isn't *"unrestricted"* speech.
 This is usually a straw man argument.

-Even US's law has [anti-defamation](https://en.wikipedia.org/wiki/Defamation) laws (which don't help to protect the victims of Internet mobs), and incitement to violence isn't allowed, although incitement to violence can be abused too, and personally I don't think that shouting "Fire!" in a crowded theater should be punishable by law — but that's not what I'd like to talk about.
+[Anti-defamation](https://en.wikipedia.org/wiki/Defamation) laws exist.
+For example in the US, incitement to violence isn't allowed, although incitement to violence can be abused too, and personally I don't think that shouting "Fire!" in a crowded theater should be punishable by law, but that's not what I'd like to talk about.

+The difference between many European countries and the US, is that in Europe, *"hate speech"* is not protected speech.
+And this is where I have a problem, which is made worse by Big Tech companies going above and beyond the law in applying censorship and banning people for wrongthink.

-In this article, I'm using US's First Amendment as a case study only, comparing it with Europe, and also making an argument that many people would like censorship that goes above and beyond the law.
-I'm also making a case that, as soon as you criminalize *"hate speech"*, then free speech no longer exist, and that democracy and secularism cannot survive without it.
+I believe that as governments and social media networks are rushing to criminalize or censor *"hate speech"*, *"fake news"* or what have you, then free speech is dying, and democracy and secularism cannot survive without it.

 ## Words